Who is eligible for support?

 Is there any text I need to add to my report or publication?

-Please add the Europlanet official Acknowledgement below to each publication and dissemination activity
+It is essentail and a requirement of your TA application approval that the Europlanet official Acknowledgement below iis added to each publication and dissemination activity

 “Europlanet 2020 RI has received funding from the European Union's Horizon 2020 research and innovation programme under grant agreement No 654208”